Krazete/sgmpalette/CONTRIBUTING.md

 I will input your submitted layers into `create_sprite.py` and upload the result here.

+Please be aware that your submission may be denied, revised, or replaced in the future by me or another submitter without notice, usually for reasons regarding quality or redundancy.

 ## Examples

 All submissions are recorded in the [custom](custom) folder of this repository.